kcl-lang/kcl-lang.io/blog/2022-09-15-declarative-config-overview/index.md

 Representative technologies of structured KV include:

-- JSON/YAML: It is very convenient for reading and automation, and hasdifferent languages API support.
+- JSON/YAML: It is very convenient for reading and automation, and has different languages API support.
-- [Kustomize](https://kustomize.io/): It provides a solution to customizethe Kubernetes resource base configuration and differential configurationwithout **template** and **DSL**.
-It does not solve the constraint problemitself, but needs to cooperate with a large number of additional tools tocheck constraints, such as [Kube-linter](https://github.com/stackroxkube-linter)、[Checkov](https://github.com/bridgecrewio/checkov).
+- [Kustomize](https://kustomize.io/): It provides a solution to customize the Kubernetes resource base configuration and differential configuration without **template** and **DSL**.
+It does not solve the constraint problem itself, but needs to cooperate with a large number of additional tools to check constraints, such as [Kube-linter](https://github.com/stackroxkube-linter)、[Checkov](https://github.com/bridgecrewio/checkov).
 Fig. 2shows the typical working mode of Kustomize.

 ![](/img/blog/2022-09-15-declarative-config-overview/02-kustomize.png)